Photography TO–DO List

 5. Ashlynn - Update website , Create poster that demonstrates aperture and shutter speed

-6. Photo 1 How-to & Get to Know your Camera
+6. Photo 1 Students - How-to & Get to Know your Camera

 • Camera Raw vs JPG